 A store that sells secondhand/used clothing, furniture and household items.
 All profits benefit charity.
 You can also donate your used items you do not want to the thrift store.

-Refers to the Grand Canyon, located about 80 miles north of Flagstaff
+While there are many canyons around Flagstaff, there is only one ‘the canyon’.
+This refers to the Grand Canyon, located about 80 miles north of Flagstaff

 Refers to Oak Creek/Oak Creek Canyon, near Sedona

 Refers to the J. Lawrence Walkup Skydome, a multipurpose building on campus for sports performances, weight lifting, student recreation, commencement and community events.